ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-size.md

 * The `'fontSize'` dropdown,
 * The `'fontSize'` command.

-	The number of options and their names correspond to the {@link module:font/fontsize~FontSizeConfig#options `fontSize.options`} configuration option).
+	The number of options and their names correspond to the {@link module:font/fontsize~FontSizeConfig#options `fontSize.options`} configuration option.

 	You can change the font size of the current selection by executing the command with a desired value: